billychosee/Creator-payment-platform/README.md

-# Creator Payment Platform - Next.js Frontend
+# Tese - Next.js Frontend

-A complete Next.js 14 (App Router) frontend for a Creator/Influencer Payment Platform, similar to "Buy Me a Coffee".
+A complete Next.js 14 (App Router) frontend for Tese, a Creator/Influencer Payment Platform, similar to "Buy Me a Coffee".
 This is a modern SaaS-style application that allows creators and influencers to monetize their influence by accepting payments from their community.

 ## 🎯 Features